collective/collective.ckeditor/README.rst

 --------------------
 provided since version 4.4.5.

-When installed, the plugin provides keyboard shortcuts to insert non breaking chars:
+When enabled, the plugin provides keyboard shortcuts to insert non breaking chars:

 - ``Ctrl-Alt-Space`` for non breaking space,
 - ``Ctrl-Alt-Hyphen`` for non breaking hyphen.